California Fair Housing Act: An Overview

 Arbitrary Characteristics

-The personal traits or qualities that don’t have a legitimate bearing on a person’s ability to rent, purchase, or enjoy housing.
+The personal traits or qualities that don’t have a legitimate bearing on a person’s ability to rent, purchase, or enjoy housing in California.

 Citizenship and Immigration Status